sandalle/minecraft_bigreactor_control/README.md

 ChangeLog
 ============================
 - 0.3.9
-	- Algorithm pass by Mechaet
+	- Algorithm pass by Mechaet.
-	- Additional user config options by Mechaet
+	- Additional user config options by Mechaet.
+	- Fix multiple reactors and none or more turbines with only one status monitor.

 - 0.3.8
 	- Update to ComputerCraft 1.6 API (only term.restore() -> term.native() required :)).